Public Records & Services in Simms

 Frequently Asked Questions

 To register to vote in Simms, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Cascade County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
-For local municipal elections in Simms, contact the Cascade County Clerk's office for schedules and ballot information.
+For local county and state elections (Simms is an unincorporated community in Cascade County and does not hold municipal elections), contact the Cascade County Clerk's office for schedules and ballot information.

 Property records for Simms, Montana are maintained by the Cascade Montana Department of Revenue's Office and the Cascade County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Cascade County, including parcels in Simms.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Cascade County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Cascade County offices at the county courthouse.
 The Cascade County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Simms, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Cascade County Clerk's office issues marriage licenses and maintains marriage records for Cascade County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.